CybersecurityProtecting Personal Data: 10 Golden Tips for Your Privacy in 2026

 Safe sharing rules:

-Tip 8: Use Encryption for Your Sensitive Data
+Tip 8: How Does Encryption Protect Your Sensitive Data?

 Encryption converts your data into a code that can only be read with a private key.
 Even if your device is stolen or your account is breached, encrypted data remains unreadable.